 - 2.1 The Council Plan sets out the authority's key priorities and its ambitions to optimise opportunities to ensure that the district is a great place to live, work and visit.
 Our strategic priorities are detailed in the diagram overleaf. - 2.2 The Medium Term Financial Strategy supports and informs the Council's vision and strategic priorities as set out over the next four years.
-It also incorporates the key principles of the "Funding the Future" strategy which takes a proactive approach to building the future financial resilience of the Council by: - Developing and implementing a commercial strategy - Focusing efforts around efficiency - Adopting a zero based outcomes approach to budgeting - Investing to obtain a commercial income
+It also incorporates the key principles of the "Funding the Future" strategy which takes a proactive approach to building the future financial resilience of the Council by: - Developing and implementing a commercial strategy - Focusing efforts around efficiency - Adopting an outcomes approach to budgeting - 2.3 The Council's Asset Management Strategy sets out the strategic direction for the management of the Council's property portfolio.
+It seeks to align the asset portfolio with corporate objectives and informs the Capital Strategy.